folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

 sudo docker ps | grep -v "^CONTAINER"
 ```

+There should be a container running mod-pubsub, plus Kafka and Zookeeper.

-Deploy the backend modules one by one.
+Deploy the other backend modules one by one.
 Go through the list of modules in okapi-install.json.
 For a single module it works like this:

 ```